-South Belfast Friendship House is situated in Blythe Street and is committed to providing a Christian witness in the Sandy Row community.
-It is ideally situated on a residential street adjacent to shops and other community facilities.
-It is a place in which fellowship and support are available.
+South Belfast Friendship House is situated in Blythe Street and has been providing a Christian witness in the Sandy Row community for many years.
+It is ideally situated on a residential street adjacent to shops, factories and other community facilities.
+It is a place in which fellowship and support are available ot local people.

 South Belfast Friendship House